• IRENEBARON SPEAKER

 by Irene Baron

-Bring your book to any club event to have it autographed by the author.
+Bring the copy of your book to any club event to have it autographed by the author.
+She usually has a few available for sale.

 Visits from around the world.